mint42/libft/README.md

 ## MODULAR COMPILATION

 By default, libft will compile all modules into a single `.a` file.
 To request that only certain modules be compiled, set up a file named `libft_mods.mk` in this repository's parent directory.
 This file should contain one variable named `MODS` which is a list of the requested modules.
-The libft's Makefile will handle it's own dependencies, so no need to include anything in this file that a project does not explicitly need.
+The libft's Makefile will handle its own dependencies, so no need to include anything in this file that a project does not explicitly need.
 If you're unfamiliar with makefile format, feel free to use this template and comment out what you don't need:

 ```
 # Makefile comment